 SEP-IRA

-This type of individual retirement account is available to self-employed businesses, freelancers, and businesses with very few employees.
-It follows the identical rules as a traditional IRA, where the money put into the account grows tax-free.
+This form of individual retirement account is available to owner-only businesses, freelancers, and businesses with very few employees.
+It follows the similar rules as a traditional IRA, where the money put into the account grows tax-free.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make contributions, which are flexible and can vary year-to-year.
-Additionally, the contributions are deductible from taxes.
+Only employers make payments, which are modifiable and can vary annually.
+Additionally, the contributions are eligible for tax deduction.

 Benefits of a SEP-IRA